Homemade pickles, ready overnight!

 - 3 dill sprigs

-- 4 cocktail cucumbers cut into 4 spears
+- 4 cocktail cucumbers each cut into 4 spears

 Instructions

 - Add vinegar, water, salt, and sugar to a medium-sized pot or sauce pan and bring to a boil.
 Reduce heat to low and simmer for 2-3 minutes, whisking occasionally, or until sugar is completely dissolved.
-Remove from heat and let sit while preparing the jars.
+Remove from heat and let sit while preparing the jars.⅔ cup distilled white vinegar, ⅓ cup water, 1 ¼ tsp. salt, 3 tablespoons sugar

-- Place garlic cloves, peppercorns, red pepper flake, and dill sprigs in the bottom of a 16-oz. mason jar.
+- Place garlic cloves, peppercorns, red pepper flake, and dill sprigs in the bottom of a 16-ounce mason jar.
 Add cucumber spears to the jar in a vertical orientation.
-Pour warm vinegar solution over cucumbers and add additional water as needed to completely cover the cucumbers.
+Pour warm vinegar solution over cucumbers and add additional water as needed to completely cover the cucumbers.2 garlic cloves, 1 teaspoon black peppercorns, 1 pinch red pepper flakes, 3 dill sprigs, 4 cocktail cucumbers

 - Refrigerate pickles overnight or up to 3 days for the best results.